-Can I request funds for a family need, such as car repairs, utilities, childcare, medical care/psychological testing for parents, bus passes for family, etc?
-No. Requests can only be made to fulfill a child’s need.
+Can I request funds for a family need, such as car repairs, utilities, childcare, medical care/psychological testing for parents, bus passes for family, etc.?
 On a case by case basis, special circumstances may be considered if it is affecting permanency.
-If you would like to discuss a family need prior to completing the form, please contact email@example.com.
+If you would like to discuss a family need prior to completing the form, please contact firstname.lastname@example.org.

 Can I submit a request for a child who is living in the home that is not in the dependency system?
 No.

 Can I request funding for a phone or phone service for a child?
-No. Although we understand phones are a normalcy need for our teens, we do not provide funds for phones or phone cards at this time.
+No. Although we understand phones are a normalcy need for our teens, we do not provide funds for phones or phone cards currently.
 Many of our youth use old phones or devices that are Wi-Fi capable can be utilized when they are in a location with Wi-Fi access.
 If there is a need that you believe should be considered, please contact us before submitting the form.